GoldenEye 007 (1997 video game): Production

 Because the team assumed they could use anything from the James Bond universe, the multiplayer mode features characters that appear in previous Bond films.
 Actors who portrayed Bond in previous films were playable during development, but were removed because Rare was unable to get Sean Connery's permission to use his likeness.
-Despite their fictional names, most weapons were modelled after real-world firearms such as the Walther PPK, the AK-47, and the FN P90.
+However, the player select screen with the actors' likenesses was left in the game, though it is only accessible with cheat devices.
+Despite their fictional names, most weapons were modelled after real-world firearms such as the Walther PPK, the AK-74, and the FN P90.
 The Klobb was inspired by the Škorpion, a Czechoslovak submachine gun with a folding stock.
 Its name was chosen to honor Ken Lobb, who was Rare's Nintendo-side producer and contact at the time.
-Another weapon, the DD44 Dostovei, was named after Doak's initials.
+Another weapon, the DD44 Dostovei (modeled after Tokarev pistol), was named after Doak's initials.
 Adrian Smith, the game's third and last artist, who had already worked on some games at Rare, was in charge of producing visual effects such as muzzle flashes and explosions.
 He mentioned the 1995 film Heat as an influence.

 The final Nintendo 64 hardware could render polygons faster than the SGI Onyx workstation the development team had been using.
 This helped the developers significantly, as some backgrounds rendered at 2 frames per second on the Onyx without even drawing enemies, objects, or Bond's gun.
 However, the textures had to be cut down by half.
 Hilton explained one method of improving performance: "A lot of GoldenEye is in black and white.
 RGB colour textures cost a lot more in terms of processing power.
 You could do double the resolution if you used greyscale, so a lot was done like that.
 If I needed a bit of colour, I'd add it in the vertex."
 When Super Mario 64 was released in 1996, the 3D collision detection system was influential for Hollis because GoldenEye 007 was originally using a 2D method.

 The music was primarily composed by Graeme Norgate and Grant Kirkhope.
 Norgate previously penned the music of Blast Corps, while Kirkhope composed the music of Donkey Kong Land 2.
 Robin Beanland, the game's third composer, only wrote the elevator music that can be heard in certain levels.
 All the sound effects were created by Norgate and a lot of effort was put into combining and permuting sounds in different ways to create a satisfying feel.
 According to Hollis, whenever the player shoots a gun, up to nine different sound effects will randomly trigger.
 When the game was reviewed by Nintendo shortly before it was released, the company was slightly concerned about the amount of violence and gunplay.
 As a result, the team toned down the killing and added an end credits sequence that introduces all the non-player characters, giving the game a filmic sense.
 The game received a Teen rating from the Entertainment Software Rating Board.